ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 The Alabama Public Health Department does not maintain an online database of death records where individuals may look up death records online.
 Hence, the state does not provide online access to death records.

 Considered open to citizens of the United States, public records are available through both traditional government sources and third-party websites and organizations.
 In many cases, third-party websites make the search easier as they are not limited geographically or by technological limitations.
-They are a good place to start when looking for a specific or multiple records.
-To gain access to these records, interested parties must typically provide:
+They are a good place to start when looking for specific or multiple records.
+To gain access to these records, requesters must typically provide:

 • The name of the person listed in the record.
 Juveniles are typically exempt from this search method.